nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

     Operation completed over 1 objects/268.0 B.
     ```

-- Now go to the navigation menu, scroll down to "Storage", and click "Browser".
+- Now go to the navigation menu, scroll down to <span class="highlight_txt">Storage</span>, and click <span class="highlight_txt">Browser</span>.
 You should see your bucket listed ("my-bucket-blastresults" in this example).
 Click on the bucket name.

 ![](./gcp_images/gcp_storage1.png "Google Storage tab")

 - You should see the file we copied over.
 Check the box in the file row to download the file to your computer or delete the file.
-There is a "Download" button above the table to download multiple files, or the download arrow icon at the end of the file row to download individual files.
-You can also select files to "Delete" from the storage bucket.
+There is a <span class="highlight_txt">Download</span> button above the table to download multiple files, or the download arrow icon at the end of the file row to download individual files.
+You can also select files to <span class="highlight_txt">Delete</span> from the storage bucket.

 ![](./gcp_images/gcp_storage2.png "Download file")

 ## Step 8: Upload files

 Finally, you can upload files to the bucket to use in the VM.
-Click on "Upload Files", choose file(s) to upload from your computer and click "Open".
+Click on <span class="highlight_txt">Upload Files</span>, choose file(s) to upload from your computer and click <span class="highlight_txt">Open</span>.
 You should now see them in the bucket file list.
-For this example, we uploaded an empty text file called "testfile.txt".
+To demonstrate, we uploaded an empty text file called "testfile.txt".

 ![](./gcp_images/gcp_storage3.png "Upload files")